What is Layer-by-Layer (LbL) technology?

 Which surfaces can be modified by LbL technology?

-LbL approach can be applied to flat, colloidal or structurally distinctive surfaces of any size to coat and functionalize them, practically with infinite options.
+LbL approach can be applied to flat, colloidal, porous or structurally distinctive surfaces of any size in order to coat and functionalize them, practically with infinite options.